-Retirees to Thailand, who are a minimum 50 years of age, can obtain a one-year visa (renewable annually), provided they can demonstrate THB 800,000 in a Thai bank account; or a minimum monthly pension of THB 65,000./month or a combination of the two (savings and pension) which adds up to THB 800,000/year.
+Retirees to Thailand, who are a minimum of 50 years of age, can obtain a one-year visa (renewable annually).
+Also, provided they can demonstrate THB 800,000 in a Thai bank account; or a minimum monthly pension of THB 65,000./month or a combination of the two (savings and pension) which adds up to THB 800,000/year.
 The visa formalities can be organized by consulting an experienced legal advisor in Bangkok; you might make the first application overseas or come to Thailand under a Tourist Visa and convert it inside Thailand.

 Retirees will most likely want to bring some personal goods into Thailand, and here it pays to seek assistance.
-There are rules that apply to the inbound shipment of personal goods for residents of Thailand: if handled competently, you can avoid the possibility of customs excise duties on those goods.
+There are rules that apply to the inbound shipment of personal goods for residents of Thailand.
+If handled competently, you can avoid the possibility of customs excise duties on those goods.
 Best to discuss this matter in advance with a legal advisor.

-Some law firms will also offer to assist retirees with the selection of short-term or long-term accommodation, as many have good links with real estate agencies and can advise you on lease agreements.
+Our law firm will also offer to assist retirees with the selection of short-term or long-term accommodation, as many have good links with real estate agencies and can advise you on lease agreements.
 Alternatively, many retirees will prefer to invest in a beach-side, or city, condominium.
 Whatever property alternative you prefer—leased or purchased–be sure to seek competent legal advice before you sign a contract or make a deposit payment.

 Foreigners settling in Thailand should insure a Last Will is drafted prepared in order to identify their assets in Thailand (bank accounts, property, etc.).
-This will insure peace of mind for both yourself and your heirs as you relocate half-way around the world to enjoy your sunset years.
+This will ensure peace of mind for both yourself and your heirs as you relocate half-way around the world to enjoy your sunset years.
 Note that you can now also have a living will in Thailand.

 Foreigners retiring to Thailand will know that excellent medical facilities—operating to the highest international medical standards—exist in Thailand.
 International insurance companies with offices in Thailand have a range of plans to meet your needs.
-Your legal advisor can identify the most reputable health insurance providers; and recommend medical facilities in Bangkok or up-country should you require care.
+Your legal advisor can identify the most reputable health insurance providers, and recommend medical facilities in Bangkok or up-country should you require care.

 As you are settling down in a foreign country a long way from home, it would be wise to retain an experienced legal advisor to help with the above matters.
 That advisor can be consulted thereafter should you need any further help with any important issue during your retirement in Thailand.

 G.A.M.
 Legal Alliance, a full-service law firm in Thailand, has been assisting foreigners with their retirement visa applications and other legal needs in Thailand.
-The law firm has two offices in Bangkok with its main office found in the capital city of Bangkok and a branch office in Phuket. so speak to us when your retire in Thailand.
+The law firm has two offices in Bangkok with its main office found in the capital city of Bangkok and a branch office in Phuket. so speak to us when you retire in Thailand.